Advance-CTR

 Proposal and Submission Questions

-A: Please click here to access the InfoReady Portal.
+A: Please click here to access the UFunds Portal.
 If you have Brown credentials, you can log in with using the Brown University SSO.
-If you do not have Brown credentials, you can create an account using your email address.
+If you do not have Brown credentials, please email us at advanceri@brown.edu to request access.

 Q: How do I know if I am part of an Underrepresented minority group/ a group given priority?